 - Use sound to provide a background aiding visualisations.

-- Record your teachings and use it later for reviews.
+- Record your teachings using a tape or digital audio recorder, and use it later for reviews

 - Describe the physical feelings of your actions.